327 Chevy Build

 Bottom End Build

-With the block now home and back on the engine stand, the crankshaft was installed, then the connecting rods with the new pistons and rings.
+With the block back home and mounted onto the engine stand, the crankshaft was installed, then the connecting rods with the new pistons and rings.

 Rebuilding the bottom end included a new Melling oil pump.